01 of 05

 Pictures of Mission San Diego

 The Mission San Diego picture above shows its cattle brand.
 It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.Continue to 5 of 5 below.

 Mission San Diego Layout, Floor Plan, Buildings and Grounds

 After all the moving and earthquakes, construction of the current mission building began in 1808.
 This time, the fathers built for strength and permanence.
-Along with the mission building, the irrigation system was also rebuilt.
-They built a dam 3 miles above the mission and a tile aqueduct to carry water down to the mission.
+Along with the mission building, they also rebuilt the irrigation system.
+They made a dam 3 miles above the mission and a tile aqueduct to carry water down to the mission.